psychoinformatics-de/studyforrest-www/content/Studies/contest_findforrestnetworks.rst

 Hypotheses
 ----------

-The stimulus used in the creation of the study forrest data is an audio-only version of the movie 'Forrest Gump'.
+The stimulus used in the creation of the *studyforrest* data is an audio-only version of the movie 'Forrest Gump'.
 We therefore expect to find activity patterns in superior and middle temporal gyri, inferior frontal gyrus, and medial temporal lobe related to auditory perception, spoken language